Q1: Why two pools?

 Q5: It is one thing to raise money to build the pool, another to maintain it.
 How will the pool be maintained?

-We are indeed fortunate to have recently received a $500,000 gift, specified by the donor to create a maintenance reserve fund.
-But conservative revenue projections based on stats compiled from the USA Swimming Association, the National Aqua Master Plan Study, Lopez Island demographics and an independent feasibility study completed for FLIP, show that annual revenues for a year-round pool on Lopez should exceed expenses by over $75,000.
-There are fourteen pool facilities in Washington sustainably operating in communities of similar size to Lopez Island.
+We are fortunate to have recently received a $510,250 gift, specified by the donor to create a maintenance reserve fund.
+And conservative revenue projections, based on stats compiled from the USA Swimming Association and an independent feasibility study completed for FLIP, show that annual revenues will cover operating expenses.
+There are numerous pool facilities in Washington sustainably operating in communities of similar size to Lopez Island.

 Q6: Will there be lifeguards?

-Yes, we plan to have lifeguards on duty any time the pool is open.
+Yes, there will be lifeguards on duty any time the pool is open.
 In fact, the pool plans to train and hire local high school and college-aged students for many of the guard positions.